brainfoolong/form-data-json/README.md

 'flatList': false,

 /**
- * If true, than this does skip empty fields from the output
+ * If true, then this does skip empty fields from the output
  * Empty is considered to be:
  * An empty array (for multiple selects/checkboxes)
  * An empty input field (length = 0)